Your starting line

 Food for days

-When you want a break from all the shopping, there are amazing food options in this underground walkway.
-The Centre Eaton de Montréal is home to the Time Out Market, a food hall that brings together different counters by some of the city’s best and most famous restaurants (including Toqué!, Le Red Tiger and Moleskine).
+When you want a break from all the shopping, there are amazing food options.
+The Centre Eaton de Montréal is home to Time Out Market, a food hall that brings together different counters by some of the city’s best and most famous restaurants (including Toqué!, Paul Toussaint, Le Red Tiger and Moleskine).
 Place Ville Marie also has a beautiful food hall, Le Cathcart, where you can people-watch in the amazing indoor-outdoor space while feasting on next-level burritos, poke bowls, Korean fried chicken or Montréal bagels and lox.
 Nearby at the Fairmont The Queen Elizabeth hotel, conveniently connected to the city’s central train station, you’ll find the amazing Marché Artisans, where you can get food to go or enjoy a selection of meals from various stations.
 Or sit down for a gastronomic experience at the stylish Rosélys Restaurant.
 All the malls connected by the Underground Pedestrian Network boast their own food courts, as well.

 Entertainment district